section-engineering-education/engineering-education/content/articles/javascript-canvas-piechart/index.md

 1. Scalable Vector Graphics (SVG)
 2. Canvas

- SVG is used to create vector graphics, as the name suggests, in XML format.
+ As the name suggests, SVG is used to create vector graphics in XML format.
 This article focuses on the canvas, so we won't go further into SVG.
 Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) if you are interested in SVG.

  The second option is the canvas.
 A canvas is a single DOM element that gives us a way to draw shapes on a node's space using its provided drawing interface and methods.
 You can declare a simple canvas element as shown in the line below: